gvolpe/nix-config/README.md

 - `install.sh`: the install script.
 - `misc`: cheat-sheets, docs and useful commands.
 - `scripts`: a few scripts I find useful.
-- `system`: the NixOS configuration, including settings for different laptops.
+- `system`: the NixOS configuration, settings for different laptops and window managers.

 ### Programs